You then pay the amount you’ve borrowed back either in full, or in monthly instalments. If you don’t repay in full, you’ll also be paying interest.

 Want to book a holiday or buy a new sofa?
 You can make a purchase and then repay the balance over the course of several months.

-Under Section 75 of the Consumer Credit Act, you’re protected if you buy anything that costs between £100 and £30k.
+Under Section 75 of the Consumer Credit Act, you may be protected if you buy anything that costs between £100 and £30,000.
 If something goes wrong, such as the goods being faulty or the company you bought from going bust, you could get a refund.

 Having no credit history means that banks are unable to assess how well you can manage debt.
-A credit card can help you build up a good track record of paying off debt.
+A credit card can help you build up a good track record of paying off debt, as long as you make at least the minimum payment each month and stay within your credit limit.
 When it comes to applying for larger loans like a mortgage, this can help prove you're responsible.

-Some credit cards charge an annual fee.
+Some credit cards charge an annual fee and there may be fees for certain types of transactions, such as cash withdrawals, or making a balance transfer.
 You could also be charged a fee if you go over your credit limit, or make a late payment.
 This could harm your chances of getting credit in the future.